OpenKH/OpenKh/docs/tool/GUI.ModsManager/creatingMods.md

 ### `libretto` Source Example
 ```
 - TalkMessageId: 752 #Id to update.
-  Unknown: 3 #Unknown to update.
+This is used as "ReactionCommand" in ARDs.
+  Type: 3 #Specify the type of Message.
+1, 2, and 3 seem functionally identical, while 0 does nothing.
   Contents: #Contents to update.
 Will insert additional Contents as necessary.
-When no additional are detected, terminates w/ 0.
+When no additional are detected, terminates with 0.
-    - Unknown1: 0x00010001
-      TextId: 0x3DEB
+    - CodeType: 0x0001 #CodeType.
+Most worlds use a value of 1, while the World Map uses 0x100 to 0x113.
+      Unknown: 0x0001 #Unknown what this is used for.
+      TextId: 0x3DEB #TextID in that worlds .bar file in the msg folder to reference.
-    - Unknown1: 0x00010001
+    - CodeType: 0x0001
+      Unknown: 0x0001
       TextId: 0x183C
 ```
 ### `localset` Source Example